johnlaudun/SDSS2019/ReadMe.md

-# An Exercise in Alienation
+# Estranging Texts

 The contents of this repo were compiled in support of the presentation at the Symposium on Data Science and Statistics.

 ## Contact

 John Laudun
 Department of English
 University of Louisiana at Lafayette
 Lafayette, LA 70504-4691
 laudun@louisiana.edu